frconor-ebook/meditations/_posts/2025-11-17-pray-for-the-dead.md

 We\'re told that when we go to Confession, we should have a *purpose of amendment*, a desire to improve.
 Ultimately that\'s what contrition is.
 It\'s not a feeling.
 It\'s a desire to be better.

 The Sacred Congregation for the Doctrine of the Faith has said the Church "believes in the possibility of a purification for the elect before they see God, a purification altogether different from the punishment of the damned.
-This is what the Church means when speaking of Hell and Purgatory" (S.C.D.F., *Letter to Bishops on Certain Questions Concerning Eschatology*, May 17, 1979, Point 7).
+This is what the Church means when speaking of Hell and Purgatory" (S.C.D.F., *Letter to Bishops on Certain Questions Concerning Eschatology*, Point 7, May 17, 1979).

-In the Book of Revelation, Heaven is described by the words: "But nothing unclean shall enter it" (Rev. 21:27).
+In the Book of Revelation, heaven is described by the words: "But nothing unclean shall enter it" (Rev. 21:27).
 We need to be cleansed, purified.
-We need to have our wedding garments before we can enter Heaven.
+We need to have our wedding garments before we can enter heaven.

 The holy souls in Purgatory experience a great sorrow as well as a great joy.
-They know that they are confirmed in grace and that they\'re on their way to Heaven.
+They know that they are confirmed in grace and that they\'re on their way to heaven.

 We can assist their progress by means of our prayers, especially at Mass, which is the supreme offering.
 The Church has established the Feast of All Souls as a means of encouraging the faithful to persevere in this regard.